"It seems we have a fly in the ointment... or should I say a fox? Zorro."

 Fashions Never Change: Averted.
 Napoleonic-esque costumes and uniforms in the first few minutes of The Mask of Zorro had largely changed to more Victorian styles in the the rest of the movie, set 20 years later.

 Flynning: Parodied when Alejandro flails his sword around, and Diego just knocks it out of his hand with a mere flick of his own sword.
+The rest of the movie plays Flynning straight, being a Swashbuckler and all, but there's a little bit more scuffling and dirty tricks than in the classic Flynning movies of the 30s and 40s.

 Follow the Leader: In a strange double-edged example, The Mask Of Zorro may have inspired the film version of The Count of Monte Cristo; but Zorro also seems to be a retelling of the Monte Cristo story (it's actually a retelling of The Curse Of Capistrano).